-Q: Were Glendale and Burbank subject to the DOE Orders for the entire 56 55 day duration of the DOE Orders?
+Q: Were Glendale and Burbank subject to the DOE Orders for the entire 55 day duration of the DOE Orders?

 A. Yes.
-GWP’s was subject to the DOE Orders for the entire 56 55 day period, in that they was never removed from the list of entities required generate, deliver, interchange, and transmit electric energy to the ISO.
+Glendale and Burbank were subject to the DOE Orders for the entire 55 day period, in that they were never removed from the list of entities required to generate, deliver, interchange, and transmit electric energy to the ISO.

 2. The ISO’s Certifications and Reports Filed With the DOE